vineetjc/pygame-Search-the-Key/README.md

 ### GETTING STARTED:

-### PREREQUISITES:
+##### PREREQUISITES:

 1.Python (2 or 3)

 2.Pygame

-##### STEP1: Fork the repository and clone your fork into your machine
+##### STEP 1: Fork the repository and clone your fork into your machine
 Go to the command prompt/terminal.
-Use `git clone`.
+Use

+`git clone https://github.com/<insert your username>/pygame-Search-the-Key.git`.

 This will create a clone of the project where you can make changes as you desire.

-##### STEP2: Running the Game
+##### STEP 2: Running the Game
 Type `python main.py` to run the game.

 ![Alt text](https://github.com/vineetjc/pygame-Search-the-Key/blob/master/screenshots/1.png)